bfontaine/mvb/README.md

 # mvb

 `mvb` is a little utility to move files back.
+It’s like `mv`, but reversed.

 Have you ever moved the wrong file with `mv`, and edited your previous command to mv back the file?
 With `mvb`, all you need to do is to re-run your command